tannerdolby/eleventy-plugin-sharp-respimg/README.md

 - [ ] Add support for more custom widths, currently only supports (1024, 640, 320)
 - [ ] If an image is smaller than 1024px, figure out what sizes to resize too or whether images must be larger than 1024px to perform image transformations.
 - [ ] Possibly remove widths and make the parameter optional where the default width values are (1024, 640, 320) and once support is added could utilize more widths like (200, 300, 400, etc) if needed.
+- [ ] Make the widths parameter an array of values rather than an object.

 ## Other Responsive Image Plugins
 - [eleventy-img](https://github.com/11ty/eleventy-img)